ndsev/erdblick/libs/core/include/erdblick/cesium-interface/README.md

 * Lines with arrow-heads on both sides (unless we use a texture?).
 * **Highlighting:** `(Polyline)-MaterialAppearance`-based geometry instances will require some magic.
-  Ad-hoc color changes are only possible for `PerInstanceColorAppearance`/`PolylineColorAppearance`. hiding the "real" instance and showing a "highlight instance".
+  Ad-hoc color changes are only possible for `PerInstanceColorAppearance`/`PolylineColorAppearance`.
+  For example, we can hide the "real" instance and switch to a "highlight instance".

 **Note:** Textured polylines/corridors would look equivalent to the legacy NDS mapviewer.